 It’s important to know:

-In Montenegro, there is a huge problem with live bait: it is impossible to find maggots, worms, bloodworms, and so on.
+Live bait is scarce in Montenegro: it is impossible to find maggots, worms, bloodworms, and so on.
 Locals fish on turntables, spinners, wobblers.
 When fishing from the shore, bread and dough are used as bait.
 For some fishing methods, mussels and chicken hearts are used, but this is more of an exception.

 To sit on the shore and set up a feeder – you will not succeed here.
 There is no such way of fishing here.